palolili23/comp_risk/README.md

-# comp_risk
+# Project on competing risks estimates

-These project is code to understand different estimators of competing events
+These project is code to understand different estimators of competing events to apply on dementia research.